How to generate the Design History File for your medical device

 Risk Analysis & Management Items:

-• Create Risks, Risk Analyses, and define Risk Controls - see MAN-08 Risk Management and WI-10 Risk
+• Create Risks, analyze Risks, and define Risk Controls - see MAN-08 Risk Management and WI-10 Risk

 • Configuration Item Types: Risk, Requirement, Software Item Spec, Hardware Item Spec